kmr-rohit/streamlit-qa-csv-rag/README.md

 ## How to use

-### Step 1: Upload a CSV
+### Upload CSV
-- Navigate to the "Upload CSV to Vector DB" tab.
+- Upload a CSV file containing the tweets by clicking the Upload CSV to Vector DB tab.
-- Use the file uploader to upload a CSV file.
-The app will process the file and store its content in a vector database.
+- The CSV file should have the following columns:
+  - `body`: The textual content to be indexed.
+  - `id`: A unique identifier for each row (e.g., tweet ID, document ID).
+  - `hashtags`, `author`, `mentions`: Metadata associated with each row.
+The data will be indexed into the Chroma vector store, and you’ll see a preview of the CSV data.

-### Step 2: Ask Questions
+### Step 2: Interactive Q&A
 - Go to the "Question Answering" tab to ask questions related to the data you uploaded.
 - The app uses a Retrieval-Augmented Generation (RAG) approach to find the most relevant information in the CSV and generate an AI-powered answer.